 We all know how it ends up for Goldilocks and her porridge.
 Somehow she manages to get it just right!
 For porridge it can be easy enough to get the balance right but for exercise and the load we place on our bodies, this can seem to be a harder proposition.
 The physical demands or … Continue reading Not too hot not too cold, just right!

 Pilates is a type of low impact exercise which is suitable for all age groups and abilities and follows the original method of "Contrology" first introduced by Joseph Pilates in the 1920s and 30s, (see our separate blog for more information on the history of Joseph Pilates and how his exercise method was developed and … Continue reading Clinical Pilates – what is it and what are the benefits?

 Repetitive strain and overuse injuries like Plantar fasciitis and carpal tunnel syndrome are very common and can cause significant disability.
 Many of us may suffer such an injury and the reason for its onset may seem as simple as repetitive typing on a computer keyboard.
 Unfortunately many of us may be prone to such injuries … Continue reading Wear and Repair!

-The Pilates method of exercise has become increasingly popular over the past 10 years even though it has been around since the 1930's.
-Pilates studios are being opened all across Ireland offering different types of Mat and Equipment based classes.
-The benefits of Pilates are numerous and what I love most about it is that it is … Continue reading Joseph Pilates – The man behind it all
+The Pilates method of exercise has become increasingly popular over the past number of years even though it has been around since the 1930's.
+Pilates studios are now all across Ireland in most towns and cities offering different types of Mat and Equipment based classes.
+The benefits of Pilates are numerous and what I love … Continue reading Joseph Pilates – The man behind it all